 As an alumnus, native Mountaineer and recent past chair of the NCAA Division I Council, Shane Lyons had a lot of collateral as West Virginia’s athletic director.
 Hired in 2015 from Alabama, where he served as deputy AD, Lyons was originally credited—or more recently, blamed—with giving football coach Neal Brown a two-year contract extension in April 2021, which now obligates the school to pay Brown $16.7 million if it wants to fire him without cause.

 Lyons’ termination earlier this month, in what is widely speculated as a precursor to Brown’s eventual bye-bye, cost significantly less.
-Still, it isn’t cheap—almost $2.2 million, according to a copy of his separation agreement obtained by Sportico—and West Virginia could be on the hook for a lot more if it fires Lyons’ successor, if recent trends holds.
+Still, it isn’t cheap—almost $2.2 million, according to a copy of his separation agreement obtained by Sportico—and West Virginia could be on the hook for a lot more if it fires Lyons’ successor, if recent trends hold.

 More from Sportico.com